DaveCTurner/paxos/Paxos.thy.md

 Of course, other messages can be sent without affecting this safety proof - in particular, you need to pass the actual values around somehow, and hold leadership elections and send negative acknowledgements and so on, and actually get the acceptors to promise things by sending the initial `prepare` message which is also notably absent here.

+# Multi-Paxos

+Next we extend our attention to a sequence of Paxos instances, including the ability for each instance to alter the topology of subsequent instances.
+The multi-Paxos invariant is quite similar to the single-Paxos one with an extra parameter `i` indicating the instance number, and proposals now carry a topology version number, and instances have a version number which is defined by the sequence of values agreed by previous instances.
+Topology versions must be increasing in the proposal id and instance number respectively.

+There are also two properties, `proposed_topology` and `chosen_topology`, relating the topology version number of proposals to the topology version of each instance.
+Informally, when making a proposal the topology version number must be no greater than the instance's topology version and when choosing a proposal the proposal must have a topology version no less than the instance's topology version minus one.
+That 'minus one' gives the extra wiggle room needed to allow proposals to be chosen with a slightly-old topology.
+The condition on each topology to intersect with its subsequent topology is what is needed to preserve consistency subject to this extra flexibility.

+There is also a condition that an instance cannot have a value chosen until the previous instance has been chosen, which is necessary since without knowing all the previous values we cannot know what the current topology is.

+There is one extra message type, `multi_promised`, which is effectively a `promised_free` message for all future instances simultaneously.

+Consistency follows from these invariants by showing that each instance satisfies the single-Paxos invariant.

 ## Preserving invariants

-The remainder of the file shows that the empty model (containing no messages) is safe and shows some conditions under which a safe model can be modified (by sending a message or updating one of the value functions) into another safe model:
+The remainder of the file shows that the empty model (containing no messages) satisfies the multi-Paxos invariant and shows some conditions under which an invariant-satisfying model can be modified (by sending a message or updating one of the value functions) into another invariant-satisfying model.
+These conditions are designed to be straightforward to verify in an implementation.

 ### For a proposer:

 1. If there's a quorum of acceptors `S ∈ QP` that all promised to accept a proposal `p` with no prior value (i.e. `promised_free a p` for all `a ∈ S`) then `p` can be proposed.
 2. If there's a quorum of acceptors `S ∈ QP` that all promised to accept a proposal `p` but some of them sent a prior value (i.e. `promised_free a p` or `promised_prev a p` for all `a ∈ S` and `promised_prev a p p'` for some `a ∈ S`) then  `p` can be proposed as long as its value matches the value of the response with the highest identifier.
 3. The value of a proposal can be freely changed as long as it has not already been proposed.

-### For a learner:

-1. If there's a quorum of acceptors `S ∈ QL p` that all accept a proposal `p` then that proposal may be chosen.
-2. `QL p` can be freely changed as long as its elements all remain quorums; in particular
-  1. extra quorums may be added to `QL p`, and
-  2. if `p` can never be chosen then `QL p` can be changed freely.

 ### For an acceptor